 - Medical Conditions: Certain medical conditions can also cause bad breath, including diabetes, sinus infections, stomach problems and tonsillitis.
 If one of the common remedies for bad breath doesn't clear up your condition, be sure to talk to your doctor or dental professional.

 - Not Brushing Enough: Not brushing enough, or not brushing correctly can mean that you don’t properly remove food from your teeth.
-Dr Papageorgiou from the Australian Dental Association says that in 90 percent of cases, bad breath is due to poor oral hygiene and gum disease.
+According to Seeman et al (2014), in 90 percent of cases, bad breath is due to poor oral hygiene and gum disease.
 Be sure to check in with your dental professional regularly, and remember to brush your teeth twice a day for 120 seconds per session to remove bacteria that can cause bad breath.
 Don’t forget to brush your tongue as well.
 Your tongue harbours many odour causing bacteria.

 - Diet: Garlic is delicious on your pizza, but it's downright unpleasant on your breath.
 If you have an occasion where you need your breath to smell especially fresh, skip foods such as onions and garlic.
 Coffee and alcohol can also cause bad breath as they tend to cause a decrease in saliva production, which in turn leads to an increase in odour-causing bacteria.